kolenaIO/kolena/docs/metrics/gpt4-prompt-eng.md

 1. Asking GPT4 to determine in a binary fashion (strictly output yes or no) whether the generated answer contained hallucinations.
 2. Asking GPT4 for an explanation of why it answered either option.

 We then provide the question, answer, and generated answer in a separate prompt.
+We are also able to ask GPT4 to provide a score between `0.0` and `1.0` where `0.0` is a hallucination and `1.0` contains no hallucinated facts as well as a reason for why it gave a certain score.

 # Chain-of-Thought (CoT) and Self-Consistency with GPT4
 GPT4 prompting with CoT and self-consistency is similar to regular prompting with GPT4, however,